Maheshk-MSFT/aks-terraform/README.md

 # aks-terraform
-Create a AKS Cluster using Terraform
+Create an AKS Cluster using Terraform